wgmyers/pfeffel/README.md

 This is a parody of the excellent word game [Wordle](https://www.powerlanguage.co.uk/wordle/).

-There are several other Wordle parodies, but this is mine.
+There are, by now, many many other Wordle parodies, but this is mine.

 ## I bet those are more fun